Imran4424/C-Problems-and-Solutions-step-by-step/readme.txt

 12.13.
 Write a program that read a line of text and displays the frequency of every character

 12.14.
+Write a program that read two lines of text and copy second line into first line 12.15.
+Write a program that read two lines of text and add second line with first line

+13.7.
+Write a program that compares two strings
+13.8.
+Write a program that compares two strings without case sensitivity

+12.14.
 Write a program that read and display an array of string

 12.15.
 Write a program that read and display an array of strings with alphabetic order (without case sensitive)